Cockley History, Family Crest & Coats of Arms

 The surname Cockley was first found in Somerset, where they held a family seat from the Middle Ages.

-Important Dates for the Cockley family
+Early History of the Cockley family

 This web page shows only a small excerpt of our Cockley research.
 Another 37 words (3 lines of text) covering the year 1327 is included under the topic Early Cockley History in all our PDF Extended History products and printed products wherever possible.